nejohnson/format/README.txt

            always "0x".
 For e and E conversions the exponent is forced to a multiple of three with one to three digits appearing before the decimal point.
-For f and F conversions the result of the conversion is formatted to use the SI multiplier suffixes, with one to three digits appearing before the decimal point; where the exponent of the conversion is less than -24 or greater than 27 the result will not conform to this rule, although it will be correct.
+For f and F conversions the result of the conversion is formatted to use the SI multiplier prefixes, with one to three digits appearing before the decimal point; where the exponent of the conversion is less than -24 or greater than 27 the result will not conform to this rule, although it will be correct.
 For other